 By contrast, unsubsidized housing markets are supportive of a healthy social fabric because they inspire and enable individuals to advance.
 Private markets reward effort and achievement by giving people the chance to live in better homes in better neighborhoods.
 As people work hard and gain job experience, they can earn their way to larger homes in nicer neighborhoods.
 There is no hurdle to improvement, as there is with income-targeted government benefits.

 Whereas public housing projects created highly visible pockets of crime and poverty, Section 8 vouchers were supposed to spread out poor families more widely.
 But that has not happened, and Section 8 tenants have become concentrated in particular buildings and certain areas of cities.
-Democratic Senator Barbara Mikulski of Maryland has noted that vouchers have replaced "vertical ghettos with horizontal ones."
+Former Democratic Senator Barbara Mikulski of Maryland noted that vouchers have replaced "vertical ghettos with horizontal ones."

 Taken together, both housing vouchers and public housing contribute to the creation of what might be called "frozen cities."
 Subsidized tenants remain stuck in public housing projects and Section 8 buildings for years, even decades.
 In addition, the actual buildings that subsidized tenants inhabit remain tied to one particular low-value use, which prevents the affected areas of cities from enjoying the natural changes and upgrading over time that other neighborhoods experience.
 Neighborhoods with subsidized housing do not get renewed, and they offer fewer opportunities for individuals to improve their lives and their surroundings.